 What Teachers Should Know

-Bipolar disorder affects how the brain functions, causing shifts in a person's moods and energy levels.
-It's also called manic depression, manic-depressive disorder, manic-depressive illness, bipolar mood disorder, and bipolar affective disorder.
+Bipolar disorder affects how the brain works, causing shifts in a person's moods, energy levels, and behavior.
+It's also called manic depression, manic-depressive disorder, manic-depressive illness, and bipolar affective disorder.

 People with bipolar disorder go through episodes of low-energy depression and high-energy mania.